 A sabbatical could be a week, a month, three months, a year, or it could be longer.

+However, many people start a second career after a sabbatical.
 “There’s lots of opportunities in terms of volunteering, which you can do in a part- or full-time basis,” Lansky says.”I ask clients when making the decision to retire: ‘What’s important to you?
 What are your values?
 What are your skills?”